geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A young lady, one of the members of a small society which meets periodically for literary amusement, lost her Veil (by a gust of wind) as she was gathering shells on the coast of Norfolk.
-This incident gave rise to the follow- ing Poem, which was originally written in short cantos, and afterwards extended and modelled into the form in which it is now respectfully submitted to the public.
-The author, who considers herself a pupil of the Royal Institution, being at that time attending the Lectures given in Albe- marle-Street, on Chemistry, Geology, Natural History, and Botany, by Sir Humphry Davy, Mr. Brand, Dr. Roget,
-Sir James Edward Smith, and other eminent men, she was induced to combine these subjects with her story; and though her knowledge of them was in a great measure orally acquired, and therefore cannot pretend to be exten- sive or profound, yet, as it was derived from the best teachers, she hopes it will seldom be found incorrect.
+This incident gave rise to the following Poem, which was originally written in short cantos, and afterwards extended and modelled into the form in which it is now respectfully submitted to the public.
+The author, who considers herself a pupil of the Royal Institution, being at that time attending the Lectures given in Albemarle-Street, on Chemistry, Geology, Natural History, and Botany, by Sir Humphry Davy, Mr. Brand, Dr. Roget, Sir James Edward Smith, and other eminent men, she was induced to combine these subjects with her story; and though her knowledge of them was in a great measure orally acquired, and therefore cannot pretend to be extensive or profound, yet, as it was derived from the best teachers, she hopes it will seldom be found incorrect.

-The machinery is founded on the Rosicrusian doctrine, which peoples each of the four elements with a peculiar class of spirits, a system introduced into poetry by Pope, and since used by Darwin, in the Botanic Garden ; but the author believes that the ideal beings of these two distin- guished writers will not be found to differ more from each

-other, than from those called into action in the ensuing Poem.
-She has there endeavoured to shew them as repre- senting the different energies of nature, exerted in pro- ducing the various changes that take place in the physical world ; but the plan of her Poem did not permit her to exhibit them to any considerable extent.
-On the Rosi- crusian mythology, a system of poetical machinery might be constructed of the highest character; but the person who directs its operations should possess the scientific know- ledge of Sir Humphry Davy, and the energy and imagina- tion of Lord Byron and Mr. Scott.
+The machinery is founded on the Rosicrusian doctrine, which peoples each of the four elements with a peculiar class of spirits, a system introduced into poetry by Pope, and since used by Darwin, in the Botanic Garden; but the author believes that the ideal beings of these two distinguished writers will not be found to differ more from each other, than from those called into action in the ensuing Poem.
+She has there endeavoured to shew them as representing the different energies of nature, exerted in producing the various changes that take place in the physical world; but the plan of her Poem did not permit her to exhibit them to any considerable extent.
+On the Rosicrusian mythology, a system of poetical machinery might be constructed of the highest character; but the person who directs its operations should possess the scientific knowledge of Sir Humphry Davy, and the energy and imagination of Lord Byron and Mr. Scott.

-In personifying the metals and minerals, and the agency of fire, the author has generally taken her names from the Greek language ; but as it was impossible to avoid the nomenclature of modern chemistry, she requests, on the plea of necessity, the indulgence of her readers for what she fears will be felt as a barbarous mixture.
+In personifying the metals and minerals, and the agency of fire, the author has generally taken her names from the Greek language; but as it was impossible to avoid the nomenclature of modern chemistry, she requests, on the plea of necessity, the indulgence of her readers for what she fears will be felt as a barbarous mixture.

-ERRATUM.

-In the Title to Book II. for " The Battle," read The Earth.

-THE VEILS-

-book THE FIRST.

-THE CASTLE.

-THE VEILS.

-BOOK THE FIRST.

-THE CASTLE.
+---

+## Book the First

+## The Castle

-x he summer sun its setting radiance shed,
+The summer sun its setting radiance shed,<br>
-And tinged the eastern clouds with rosy red ;
+And tinged the eastern clouds with rosy red;<br>
-While from the west, a flood of amber light
-Stream'd thro' the foliage on the dazzled sight:
+While from the west, a flood of amber light<br> Stream'd thro' the foliage on the dazzled sight: <br>
-As in a forest's wildering mazes straytd
+As in a forest's wildering mazes straytd <br>
-A youthful warrior and a blooming maid.
+A youthful warrior and a blooming maid.<br>

-The Maid was fair, as Poets bent on praise
+The Maid was fair, as Poets bent on praise <br>
-Have often painted in their flattering lays,
+Have often painted in their flattering lays, <br>
-When they from Fancy, not from Nature, drew
+When they from Fancy, not from Nature, drew <br>
-Their finished forms, vet still to Nature true.
+Their finished forms, vet still to Nature true.<br>